v2fly/v2fly-github-io/docs/en_US/v5/config/inbound.md

 > `streamSettings`: [StreamObject](stream.md)

 The stream settings for the inbound.
-This determine how the protocol data is transfered.
+This determine how the protocol data is transferred.

 ## SniffingObject